Sasaeng fan

 Sasaeng or sasaeng fan is the South Korean term for an obsessive fan who invades the privacy of Korean idols, drama actors, or other public figures in the entertainment industry.
 One of the most notable activities associated with sasaeng fans is stalking.
 The term sasaeng comes from the Korean words sa meaning "private" and saeng meaning "life", in reference to the fans' intrusion into celebrities' private lives.

 According to the estimates of celebrity managers in the Korean media, popular Korean celebrities may have "between 500 and 1,000 sasaeng fans", and be actively followed by about 100 sasaeng fans every day.
-Sasaeng fans are often female, aged 13 to 22, and may be driven to commit borderline criminal acts in order to gain attention from celebrities.
+Sasaeng fans are often female, aged 18 to 31, and may be driven to commit borderline criminal acts in order to gain attention from celebrities.
 Examples of such acts include seeking out celebrities at their dorms or homes, spreading rumours, stealing their personal belongings or information, harassing family members, and sending idols gifts such as lingerie.
-As a result of sasaeng's presence on social media, a preconception about K-pop fans is established, with the misunderstanding that the entire fandom displays the same stalker behaviors that sasaengs do.